 We propose the following itinerary:

 From the main entrance, on the first floor (in the United States there is no ground floor), once past the hall, you enter the most praised part of the museum, the one that distinguishes it from others we have seen, the Hall of American Mammals.
 It is a spectacular room where there are dissected animals in glazed dioramas, decorated with such perfection, that most of them not only seem to be alive, but also to be in their natural habitat.

 Subsequently, the same scheme is repeated immediately above, in the second and third floors, being in this case African mammals.

 To see them all, and believe me when I tell you that you will want to see them all, I recommend to see the first floor, go up to the second (the stairs are two sides of the main entrance) and then the third, without leaving the room.

-Once we have seen the third floor, let’s keep on going one more floor up using the same stairs and we will reach the dinosaurs room.
+Once we have seen the third floor, let’s keep on going one floor up more using the same stairs and we will reach the dinosaurs room.
 Moving through fourth floor, we’ll have no choice but to turn right after each room, going through more dinosaurs and prehistoric mammals.